bfansports/auto-fastlane-spaceauth/README.md

 Copy the ARN.

-*Notes: We chose to enable KMS encryption for the secret, so our template contains permissions to access the KMS key.
+*Note: We chose to enable KMS encryption for the secret, so our template contains permissions to access the KMS key.
 Remove those permissions if you don't want to use KMS encryption.*

 #### 1.2 Modify the template